axr167/interview-prep/technical-rounds/04-Dynamic Programming/README.md

 The way I visialize this is as follows:

+Let us consider the fibonacci sequence where problems overlap

 - Let 'n' be a very large number say a million or a billion.
 The numbers we care about is n-1 and n-2 since those are in the subproblems.
 - Draw a line for Subproblem 1 that goes from n-1 to the base case (1).
 Draw another line for Subproblem 2 that goes from n-2 to the base case (1).
 - If the 2 lines overlap, the subproblems overlap.